winitzki/scall/tutorial/programming_dhall.md

 List/map: ∀(a : Type) → ∀(b : Type) → (a → b) → List a → List b
 ```

-When applying this function,
-the code must specify both type parameters:
+When applying this function, the code must specify both type parameters `a`, `b`:

 ```dhall
 List/map Natural Natural (λ(x : Natural) → x + 1) [1, 2, 3]